actionml/harness/docs/install.md

 git checkout -b develop
 git pull origin develop
 ./make-harness-distribution.sh
-tar xvf Harness-0.4.0-SNAPSHOT.tar.gz # use the version number in the tarball name, if different nano Harness-0.4.0-SNAPSHOT/bin/harness-env # config the env for Harness
+tar xvf Harness-0.5.0-SNAPSHOT.tar.gz # use the version number in the tarball name, if different nano Harness-0.5.0-SNAPSHOT/bin/harness-env # config the env for Harness
 ```

-The default config in `harness-env` is usually sufficient for testing locally.
-You can also copy the file from earlier builds, little has changed in it.
+The default config in `harness-env` is usually sufficient for testing locally on a development machine.

-Add the Harness CLI (located the `bin/` directory of the distribution tarball) to your PATH by including something like the following in `~/.profile` or wherever you OS requires it.
+Add the Harness Start/Stop scripts, located int he `bin/` directory of the distribution tarball to your PATH by including something like the following in `~/.profile` or wherever your OS requires it.

 ```
-export PATH=$PATH:/home/<your-user-name>/harness/rest-server/Harness-0.4.0-SNAPSHOT/bin/
+export PATH=$PATH:/home/<your-user-name>/harness/rest-server/Harness-0.5.0-SNAPSHOT/bin/
 # substitute your path to the distribution's "bin" directory
 # the dir should contain the .../bin/main file and other CLI scripts
 ```